syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 #### Changing the List on Background Thread.

-When the UI thread operations are done in the application parallelly which is bind to SfListView for example, modifying the underlying collection in a new UI thread, the marshall threading exception will be thrown in UWP platform due to two or more different UI main threads won’t be handled by .Net framework and the exception will be thrown.
+When the UI thread operations are done in the application parallel which is bind to SfListView for example, modifying the underlying collection in a new UI thread, the marshal threading exception will be thrown in UWP platform due to two or more different UI main threads won’t be handled by .NET framework and the exception will be thrown.
 You can resolve this error, by running the threading operation in a main UI thread in the PCL view as like below code example.

 {% tabs %}